What are the chances of a normal fertile couple conceiving in one month?

-Consider a couple where both the husband and wife have a condition that impairs their fertility.
-For example, the husband's fertility, based on a reduced sperm count is 50 percent of normal values.
+Consider a couple where both partners have a condition that impairs their fertility.
+For example, the man's fertility, based on a reduced sperm count is 50 percent of normal values.
 His wife ovulates only in 50 percent of cycles; and one of her fallopian tubes is blocked.
 With three relative infertility factors, their chance of conception is 0.5 (sperm count) X 0.5 (ovulation factor) X 0.5 (tubal factor) = 0.125, or 12.5 percent of normal.

 Since the chance of conception in normal fertile couples is only 25% in any one cycle, the probability of pregnancy in any given month for this couple without treatment is only 3 percent (0.125 X 25 = 0.03125).
 Even if they kept on trying for 5 years, their chance of conceiving on their own would be only 60%.